 We needed to pray for the thousands of African American youth who had taken to the streets, like their parents and grandparents before them, proclaiming at the top of their lungs that their lives matter.
 We needed to pray for communities of color suffering from historical trauma due to the ethnic cleansing and slavery that expanded and built this nation.
 And we needed to pray for the trauma of our White American brothers and sister whose communities are living in complete denial of the horrific injustices and genocide that was enacted on their behalf.

-I think most reasonable people can agree that some very bad things happened to racial minorities during the course of the nation’s history.
-These bad things were perpetuated by violence, force, coercion and manipulation and were justified based on racial discrimination, ethnic and national chauvinism, and sadly, Christianity.
 No doubt.
-And as reasonable people, we can reflect on these dark and regrettable episodes, acknowledging the evil done and when appropriate offering remorse and confessions of wrongdoing and praying that history doesn’t repeat itself.
+Most reasonable people agree that some terrible things have happened to racial minorities throughout history.
+These bad things were perpetuated by violence, force, coercion, and manipulation and were justified based on racial discrimination, ethnic and national chauvinism, and, sadly, Christianity.
+And as reasonable people, we can reflect on these dark and regrettable episodes, acknowledging the evil done and, when appropriate, offering remorse and confessions of wrongdoing and praying that history doesn’t repeat itself.

-But with respect to his concern for racial minorities, his scattershot and repetitious platitudes regarding the plight of “people of color” simply misses the mark.
+But concerning his concern for racial minorities, his scattershot and repetitious platitudes regarding the plight of “people of color” simply misses the mark.
 What statistics prove that black lives don’t matter?
 Or that Native lives don’t matter?
 Or that people of color don’t matter?
-Saying and repeating these empty clichés and turning them into social justice proverbs in the fight against “racial justice” might make like-minded people feel good about themselves, but they do very little else.
+Saying and repeating these empty clichés and turning them into social justice proverbs in the fight against “racial justice” might make like-minded people feel good about themselves, but they do very little.

-Look, I get the desire to fight racial discrimination; I really do.
-But the idea that Christians should support an organization like Black Lives Matter, or reflexively believe its dishonest talking points not only offends common sense, but supporting half-hearted attempts to fight discrimination is a clear violation of our Christian obligation to lead the fight against injustice whatever form it takes.
+Look, I get the desire to fight racial discrimination; I do.
+But the idea that Christians should support an organization like Black Lives Matter or reflexively believe its dishonest talking points offends common sense.
+Also, defending half-hearted attempts to fight discrimination clearly violates our Christian obligation to lead the fight against injustice, whatever form it takes.

 Moreover, supporting Black Lives Matter is lazy activism.
-Actually, it’s not activism at all.
-It’s a public display — theater really — to show the viewing public that you hold the socially acceptable view on this social/political trend to avoid being morally implicated or socially associated with the “problem” this organization claims to address.
+It’s not activism at all.
+It’s a public display — theater, to show the public that you hold socially acceptable views on this social/political trend to avoid guilt or being socially associated with the “problem” this organization claims to address.

-To the point, I’m convinced that people don’t really want to address racial discrimination and inequality — where it actually exists.
-The waters are intentionally muddied so people can’t see or think clearly about the issue — in this case, directly addressing the “root causes” of racial disparities to lay blame on that which is responsible — even if and when it means to do so implicates the suffering.
-Instead, this has become a cause without end — for if it ends, people would no longer have the prospect of feeling good about themselves by marginalizing racism through public displays of fruitless, self-aggrandizing, abstract forms of “activism” that are nothing more than a therapeutic salve for our collective racial insecurities.
+To the point, I’m convinced that people don’t want to address racial discrimination and inequality — where it exists.
+The waters are muddied so people can’t see or think clearly about the issue — in this case, directly addressing the “root causes” of racial disparities to lay blame on that which is responsible — even if and when it means to do so implicates the suffering.
+Instead, this has become a cause without end.
+If it ends, people would no longer have the prospect of feeling good about themselves by marginalizing racism through public displays of self-aggrandizing, abstract forms of “activism” that are nothing more than a therapeutic salve for our collective racial insecurities.

-For whites — Christian and non-Christian alike — forthrightly addressing racial discrimination and inequality or the sake of the affected would mean no longer engaging in obligatory acts of charity that disempower minorities simply to absolve feelings of racial guilt.
-It would also mean rejecting the premise that the mere existence of racial disparities are themselves evidence of racism.
-In other words it means refusing the predetermined parameters of the current “conversation on race,” which include being forced to acknowledge and admit white privilege and accepting blame for all that befalls racial minorities- and doing so knowing that baseless charges of racism will ensue.
-It will be difficult, but as Christians, in some respect, it’s picking up your cross in pursuit and obedience of the one who died on it.
+For whites — Christian and non-Christian alike — forthrightly addressing racial discrimination and inequality for the affected would mean no longer engaging in obligatory acts of charity that disempower minorities simply to absolve feelings of racial guilt.
+It would also mean rejecting the premise that the mere existence of racial disparities is evidence of racism.
+In other words, it means refusing the predetermined parameters of the current “conversation on race,” which include being forced to acknowledge and admit white privilege and accepting blame for all that occurs to racial minorities– and doing so knowing that baseless charges of racism will ensue.
+It will be difficult, but as Christians, in some respect, it’s picking up your cross in pursuit and obedience to the one who died on it.

-For blacks, again, Christian and non-Christian alike, candidly addressing racial discrimination and racial inequality means no longer willingly relishing racial victimization and helplessness, while using it as a form of power/social leverage to extract more white guilt in the form of continued and forced moral genuflections, and social reparation.
-Instead it means acknowledging responsibility and embracing the obligation to engage the same kind of self-determination our antecedents relied on for dignity and success in far more difficult circumstances than we face, in a country that was significantly more racist than it is today.
-This will be difficult as well — very difficult actually — because to choose self-determination over victimization and white guilt is considered racial betrayal, violating the unwritten rules of black racial solidarity that leads to racial excommunication.
-But, this too, is bearing one’s cross in pursuit and obedience of the one who died on it.
+For blacks, be they Christian or non-Christians, candidly addressing racial discrimination, and racial inequality means no longer relishing racial victimization and helplessness.
+Blacks would no longer be able to use racial oppression as a form of power or social leverage to extract white guilt, ending the forced moral genuflections and social reparation.
+Blacks would acknowledge responsibility and embrace the obligation to engage in the same kind of self-determination our antecedents relied on for dignity and success in far more difficult circumstances than we face in a country that was significantly more racist than today.
+This proposition will be difficult— challenging.
+Choosing self-determination over victimization and white guilt is considered racial betrayal among blacks.
+This betrayal violates the unwritten rules of black racial solidarity; this leads to racial exclusion.
+But, this, too, is bearing one’s cross in pursuit and obedience of the one who died on it.

-And it certainly doesn’t help when Christians mistake lies for truth, allowing it to come between communion with one another, regardless of race, in commemoration of the one whose self-sacrificial act of obedience removed the superimposed divisions we continue to create and thrust upon ourselves.
+And it certainly doesn’t help when Christians mistake lies for truth, allowing it to come between communion with one another, regardless of race, in commemorating the one whose self-sacrificial act of obedience removed the superimposed divisions that continue to create and thrust upon us.